Skip to content

 5. Start with an MVP: Build the most critical features first, test with real users, and iterate.

-Frequently asked questions about web application development
+Frequently asked questions

 What is the difference between a website and a web application?